Skip Ribbon Commands

 • What are best burning practices?

-Anyone using a wood-burning appliance in the Metro Vancouver region is now required to use best burning practices to reduce wood smoke emissions.
+Anyone using a wood-burning device in the Metro Vancouver region is required to use best burning practices to reduce wood smoke emissions.

 These best burning practices must be applied to minimize smoke: